IsaacSchemm/Crowmask/README.md

   then discarded.)
 * Crowmask does not keep track of interaction with posts (beyond notifying the admin actor).
+* Weasyl tags are ignored in Crowmask, instead of being translated into Mastodon-style hashtags.

 ## Implementation details